TalbotGooday/Dashboard-PayDay/README.md

 * Business logic implementation: 10h;
 * Diagrams creation: 2h;
 * Readme creation: 2h.
 ### 2. What would you add to your solution if you had more time?
-If you didn'tspend much time on the coding test then use this as an opportunity to explain what you would add.
+If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.
 I would add better validation for fields like email, phone, more complete business logic for working with the API, which would include handling cases with no network.
-Perhaps I would add a logout function, I would have worked on the UX in more detail.
+Perhaps I would work on the UX in more detail.
 It would also be interesting to create screens of detailed information on payments.
-Also, perhaps, I would create my own version of the test server, which is closer to real projects.
+Also, perhaps, I would create my own version of the test server, which is closer to real projects, 'cause it is not safe to store all users in the application database.
 ### 3. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.
 I liked the last major update of the Kotlin (1.3.70) with the new function `scan()`.
 The `scan()` function is similar to `fold()` and carry out a binary operation to a list of values.
 But `fold()` returns only the final result, while `scan()` returns a list containing transitional results.
 For example: